GoogleChromeLabs/AutoWebPerf/README.md

 ### Standardized Metrics

-All metric names used in AWP are required to follow the names below, case sensitive.
+All metric names used in AWP are required to follow the names, case sensitive.
+See the full list of standardized metrics in `src/common/metrics.js`

 - **Timing metrics**
   - `TimeToFirstByte`